maduhaime/predictype/README.md

 ### The `P` Alias

-For convenience, Predictype also exports a short alias `P` that mirrors the full API.
+For convenience, PredicType also exports a short alias `P` that mirrors the full API.
 This allows for more concise code, especially in validation chains or functional programming contexts.

 #### Example